 The council-manager form of government was created to fight corruption and unethical behavior by fostering professionalism, transparency, responsiveness and accountability.
 To the greatest extent possible, council-manager cities separate the political nature of law and policy making with the apolitical nature of implementation.

 This form of government is in cities large and small, local governments in Canada, Australia, the Netherlands, etc.

 Legislative Specialist work for the council.

 They respond to constituent requests for information or action; represent councilmembers at neighborhood meetings; coordinate and monitor the implementation of projects initiated by council members; must be politically astute and sensitive to requests from council members or constituents; research laws and professional literature; and must be able to work a flexible schedule to attend council meetings.

-Also, the Mayor does not vote but has veto power, does not make policy decisions but has influence on policy making and makes policy recommendations to council.
-It is very important that the Mayor and Council work together to develop policy.
+Also, the mayor does not vote but has veto power, does not make policy decisions but has an influence on policy-making and makes policy recommendations to council.
+It is important that the mayor and council work together to develop policy.

-They supervise department heads, hires and removes department heads, executes laws, etc. Council depends on the City Manager to provide pertinent, complete and timely information and advice.
+They supervise department heads, hire and remove department heads, execute laws, etc. council depends on the city manager to provide pertinent, complete and timely information and advice.